patrick-llgc/Learning-Deep-Learning/paper_notes/transformer.md

 Attention, as opposed to memory, has constant length between any two positions.
 Sometimes attention is said to have "perfect memory".

 #### Key ideas
+- Three different types of attention
+	- Self-attention in encoder
+	- Self-attention in decoder
+	- Cross-attention between encoder and decoder
 - Encoder: self-attention + FFN (feed forward network).
 Dependencies in diff words of input in self-attention layer, but FFN is independent.
 - Decoder: autoregressive.
 Each step generates one output.
 - Attention:
 	- Self-attention: **Q, K, V**.
 K and V is a form of dictionary and a form of memory.
 Q and K could be the same thing, but not necessarily.
+The encoder is essentially building a dictionary.
 	$$\text{Attention}(Q, K, V) = \text{softmax} (\frac{QK^T}{\sqrt{d_k}}) V$$
 	- (scaled) Dot-product attention.
 	- Multi-head self-attention: split into parallel heads and embed into diff representation space